puffin-validator/solana-distance/README.md

 The resulting binary will be located in `target/release/solana-distance`.

 ## Usage
-Without any argument, the result is printed, after about 10 seconds.
-The most important reported value is the stake-weighed average distance.
-Please note that this is a network latency, and is comparable with half of an RTT, as reported by the `ping` command.
+When run without arguments, the tool measures the distance to the entire Solana cluster and displays results after approximately 10 seconds.
+The most important metric reported is the stake-weighted average distance, which represents network latency and is comparable to half of the RTT reported by the `ping` command.

 ```console
 $ solana-distance
 Simple distance: 23019 µs